 Spatial distribution of gastrointestinal disease

 The spatial distribution of the relative risk for GI disease was evaluated in dogs and cats in England, Scotland and Wales for each season of the surveillance period between 1 October 2017 and 31 October 2018.
 For consultations with a valid owner postcode the centroid of each postcode was used to indicate the likely residence of each recorded animal.
-Hence, these centroids were aggregated into 20km gridded cells encompassing England, Scotland and Wales, calculating the proportion of total consultations which included an animal mainly presenting for investigation and/or treatment of GI disease.
-Standard error (SE) for each cell was also calculated to provide a measure of relative confidence in findings due to variable geographic consultation coverage, with these values being used to formulate septile bi-variate maps (Fig.1).
+Hence, these centroids were aggregated into 20km gridded cells encompassing England, Scotland and Wales, calculating the proportion of total consultations which included an animal mainly presenting for GI disease.
+Standard error (SE) for each cell was also calculated to provide a measure of relative confidence in findings due to variable geographic consultation coverage, with these values being used to formulate septile bi-variate maps, where the darkest red colours indicate highest proportions of GI disease (greater than 5.6 per cent and 3.7 per cent for dogs and cats respectively) (compared to median incidence) and lowest standard errors (Fig.1).

-As this is the first attempt to summarise GI disease incidence using this methodology we would advise caution if attempting to draw direct comparisons with previous reports.
-However, as previously noted in both dogs and cats we observed transient regions of both increased and decreased GI disease incidence (compared to median incidence) distributed fairly randomly throughout the country (Sánchez-Vizcaíno and others 2015).
+As previously noted in both dogs and cats (Sánchez-Vizcaíno and others 2015), we observed transient regions of increased GI disease incidence distributed fairly randomly throughout the country and in most seasons, as indicated by the darkest red areas in figure 1.
+These were most numerous for dogs.
 It is anticipated in future that SAVSNET will conduct more in-depth analyses of these transient increased incidence regions to ascertain presence or absence of a GI disease outbreak.

 Gastrointestinal disease pharmacosurveillance

-For the first time in this report we analysed pharmaceutical product prescriptions given during all GI consultations recorded between April 1 2014 and October 31 2018 in dogs (n = 124,159 GI consultations), cats (n = 32,902) and rabbits (n = 2,123).
+For the first time in this report we also analysed pharmaceutical product prescriptions given during all GI consultations recorded between April 1 2014 and October 31 2018 in dogs (n = 124,159 GI consultations), cats (n = 32,902) and rabbits (n = 2,123).
 A semi-automated text mining methodology was utilised to identify the active substance(s) dispensed in each consultation using the ‘product dispensed’ field of the EHR; these active substances were hence summarised into a hierarchical pharmaceutical classification system as previously described (Singleton and others 2018; Singleton and others 2017).
-For the purposes of this report, five pharmaceutical families of particular relevance to GI disease were analysed, including antibiotics authorised for systemic (oral or injectable) use (hence, ‘systemic antibiotic’); anti-inflammatories authorised for systemic use (hence, ‘systemic anti-inflammatory’); any endoparasiticide or endectocide; gastrointestinally active products (e.g. proton pump inhibitors), and euthanasia.
-Supplementary products advertised as being effective at treating primary GI disease (hence ‘GI nutraceutical’) containing a range of ingredients including prebiotics, probiotics, kaolin etc. were also analysed.
+For the purposes of this report, five pharmaceutical families of particular relevance to GI disease were analysed, including antibiotics authorised for systemic (oral or injectable) use; anti-inflammatories authorised for systemic use; any endoparasiticide or endectocide; gastrointestinally-active (GI-A) products (e.g. proton pump inhibitors), and euthanasia.
+Nutraceuticals advertised as being effective at treating primary GI disease including prebiotics, probiotics, kaolin etc. were also analysed.

-For dogs, gastrointestinal pharmaceutical products were prescribed in 37.5 per cent of GI consultations, systemic antibiotics in 36.9 per cent, systemic anti-inflammatories in 11.1 per cent, and endoparasiticides / endectocides in 6.9 per cent.
-For cats, gastrointestinal pharmaceutical products were prescribed in 29.2 per cent of GI consultations, systemic antibiotics in 25.7 per cent, systemic anti-inflammatories in 18.3 per cent, and endoparasiticides / endectocides in 11.9 per cent.
-For rabbits, gastrointestinal pharmaceutical products were prescribed in 55.6 per cent of GI consultations, systemic antibiotics in 13.9 per cent, systemic anti-inflammatories in 39.1 per cent, and endoparasiticides / endectocides in 3.2 per cent.
+For dogs, GI pharmaceutical products were prescribed in 37.5 per cent of GI consultations, systemic antibiotics in 36.9 per cent, systemic anti-inflammatories in 11.1 per cent, and endoparasiticides / endectocides in 6.9 per cent.
+For cats, GI-A products were prescribed in 29.2 per cent of GI consultations, systemic antibiotics in 25.7 per cent, systemic anti-inflammatories in 18.3 per cent, and endoparasiticides / endectocides in 11.9 per cent.
+For rabbits, GI-A products were prescribed in 55.6 per cent of GI consultations, systemic antibiotics in 13.9 per cent, systemic anti-inflammatories in 39.1 per cent, and endoparasiticides / endectocides in 3.2 per cent.
 GI nutraceuticals were dispensed in 35.4 per cent of dog GI consultations, 17.3 per cent of cat, and 10.6 per cent of rabbit GI consultations.
-Dogs were euthanised in 0.2 per cent of GI consultations, comparing with 0.7 per cent of cat and 1.4 per cent of rabbits consultations.
+Dogs were euthanised in 0.2 per cent of GI consultations, compared to 0.7 per cent of cat and 1.4 per cent of rabbit GI consultations.